 Photo by Laura Banchi, courtesy of The Bogliasco Foundation

-As a composer, Lanzilotti’s works are characterized by expansive explorations of timbre.
-These works have been presented at international festivals such as Ars Electronica (Austria), Thailand International Composition Festival, and Dots+Loops—Australia's post-genre music and arts series; and in halls such as the Philharmonie de Paris and Tokyo Metropolitan Theatre.
-Lanzilotti has written new works for ensembles such as Roomful of Teeth, ETHEL (with guest Allison Logins-Hull), and Sō Percussion.
-Additionally, Lanzilotti is part of the network of musicians / artists in the Wandelweiser collective.
+As a composer, Lanzilotti’s works have been presented at international festivals such as Ars Electronica (Austria), Thailand International Composition Festival, and Dots+Loops—Australia's post-genre music and arts series; and in halls such as the Philharmonie de Paris and Tokyo Metropolitan Theatre.
+Additionally, Lanzilotti is part of the network of musicians and artists in the Wandelweiser collective.

 As a recording artist, Lanzilotti has played on albums from Björk's Vulnicura Live and Joan Osborne's Love and Hate, to David Lang’s anatomy theater.
-Lanzilotti has premiered many new works including Wayfinder—a viola concerto by Dai Fujikura inspired by Polynesian wayfinding. in manus tuas, Lanzilotti’s solo viola album debut, was featured in Steve Smith’s Log Journal Playlist (Live life out Loud), Bandcamp’s Best Contemporary Classical Albums of 2019, and The Boston Globe’s Top 10 classical albums of 2019, and was called “an entrancing new album” by The New Yorker’s Alex Ross.
+Lanzilotti has premiered many works including Wayfinder—a viola concerto by Dai Fujikura inspired by Polynesian wayfinding. in manus tuas, Lanzilotti’s solo viola album debut, was featured in The Boston Globe’s Top 10 classical albums of 2019 and Bandcamp’s Best Contemporary Classical Albums of 2019, and was called “an entrancing new album” by The New Yorker’s Alex Ross.

-As an experimental sound artist, Lanzilotti’s projects include performing with object instruments created by Adam Morford (metal), Toshiko Takaezu (ceramic), and Maika Garnica; and improvising as a member of The Yes &.
+As an experimental sound artist, Lanzilotti’s projects include performing with object instruments created by Adam Morford and Maika Garnica; and with Gahlord Dewald as a member of The Yes &.
+Lanzilotti has performed on sculptures by Toshiko Takaezu, Harry Bertoia, and Isamu Noguchi in both private collections and museums spaces across the United States.

 Lanzilotti’s curatorial work extends from museum collaborations such as the currently touring Toshiko Takaezu: Worlds Within, to institutional commissioning at EMPAC as the Curator of Music.